venti-deux/firewall-vpn-lab-step-1/README.md

 ## 🔹 Project Overview

-This is the first phase of my Firewall & VPN Administration Lab project.
-In this step, I designed and deployed a segmented network environment in Microsoft Azure to simulate an enterprise-grade foundation for VPN and firewall testing.
+In this lab, I designed and deployed a segmented network environment in Microsoft Azure to simulate an enterprise-grade foundation for VPN and firewall testing.

 ---